VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Intro/community.md

 -->

 While a small community of people you can talk to 1-on-1 is better, having inspiration each day can provide a huge boost to your motivation and creativity, so I recommend following some nerdy news sites.
 This also helps with staying current on the cutting edge and security issues.
-Some sites I use nearly daily to finding good new material are:
+Some sites I use nearly daily for finding good, new material are:

 {{< columns >}}